alexbd123/react-goals-app/README.md

 - Crucial JavaScript functions for React, like .map and .filter

-*What's to be said, lots of mapping in order to list as many goals as can be retrieved, lots of filtering to isolate goals by ID.*
+*The theory I read online and watched in tutorials, that talked about how the map and filter functions are part of the bread and butter of a dev's toolkit when using React, turned out to align with reality.
+Lots of mapping in order to list as many goals as can be retrieved, lots of filtering to isolate goals by ID.*

 - Event handling